zonemaster/zonemaster-backend/docs/API.md

 ## Purpose

-This document describes the JSON-RPC API provided by the Zonemaster *Web backend*.
+This document describes the JSON-RPC API provided by the Zonemaster *RPC API daemon*.
 This API provides means to check the health of domains and to fetch domain health reports.
 Health checks are called *tests* in Zonemaster lingo.